GEOLYTIX/xyz/readme.md

 9. **issue new token**

-   Authorization has succeeded.
-The user token issue at value (iat) is updated with the current time, signed to the response, and finally passed on to the *done()* callback.
+   Success.
+Authorization has completed and the user token's issue at value (iat) is updated with the current time, signed to the response, and finally passed on to the *done()* callback.

 ### Timeout